 localnot only has the disadvantage of imbalanced traffic spreading, but also a dependency to the kube-proxy pod that may and will be unavailable during updates.
 Gardener uses rolling updates to spread necessary

-These things of note are just a start and by no means complete.
+These are just a few additional considerations.
 They may or may not affect you, but other intricacies may.
 It’s a reminder to be watchful as Kubernetes may have one or two relevant quirks that you need to consider (and will probably only find out over time and with extensive testing).

 Finally, let’s go back to where we started.
-We recommended to measure the meaningful availability (as opposed to the meaningless availability, a term coined by a great colleague of mine who introduced me to the subject matter).
+We recommended to measure meaningful availability.
 For instance, in Gardener, we do not trust only internal signals, but track also whether Gardener or the control planes that it manages are externally available through the external DNS records and load balancers, SNI-routing Istio gateways, etc. (the same path all users must take).
 It’s a huge difference whether the API server’s internal readiness probe passes or the user can actually reach the API server and it does what it’s supposed to do.
 Most likely, you will be in a similar spot and can do the same.

 What you do with these signals is another matter.
 Maybe there are some actionable metrics and you can trigger some active fail-over, maybe you can only use it to improve your HA setup altogether.
 In our case, we also use it to deploy mitigations, e.g. via our dependency-watchdog that watches, for instance, Gardener-managed API servers and shuts down components like the controller managers to avert cascading knock-off effects (e.g. melt-down if the